 As a basic rule, usage of mobile phone in the train is prohibited.
 There is a chance that it may affect the pacemakers, so please turn off the power of the mobile phone especially around the priority seats.

 We will continuously request for cooperation through the in-car announcements and stickers.

 There are priority seats designated at the end of each car (8 seats).
 "Elderly person," "handicapped person," "person with infant or toddler," "pregnant person," or "person with medical device, such as pacemaker" can use these seats with priority.
-We are requesting to turn the mobile phone off around the priority seats so passengers using medical devices, such as pacemaker, can ride the train without any worry.
+When the train is full we are requesting to turn the mobile phone off around the priority seats so passengers using medical devices, such as pacemaker, can ride the train without any worry.